-We are here on week 228 sharing post on Sleep, it is amazing the non sleep issue.
+Here on week, 261 we are sharing a post on Sleep, it is amazing the non sleep issue.
 Non-Sleeping has become an epidemic I even hear it from really young kids.
-It is amazing the amount of drugs sold for sleeping "AID", an estimated 40 million prescriptions for such drugs were dispensed, sales of generic Ambien (zolpidem tartrate) amounted to a whopping \$2.8 billion and Lunesta another \$912 million.
+It is amazing a number of drugs sold for sleeping "AID", an estimated 40 million prescriptions for such drugs were dispensed, sales of generic Ambien (zolpidem tartrate) amounted to a whopping \$2.8 billion and Lunesta another \$912 million.
 Prescription sleep aids are some of the most heavily marketed drugs to the public and so much more to it with these medications.
-We are not addressing the bottom line source of the problem we are only suppressing the symptom, no long term relief there not to mention the side effects, addictions and the challenge gets bigger and bigger, Here we did extensive research and we have authority based information to aid with this epidemic.
-We wish for you the reader to find a solution to your sleeping challenge if you have one and if you don't we are very happy for you, we are sure that you either know some one or will run across somebody that will really appreciate the information, so please pass it along and thank you for the support and following our blog.
-We take pride to do the research and love making a difference, thank you from all of us at isabel's beauty blog.
+We are not addressing the bottom line source of the problem we are only suppressing the symptom, no long term relief there not to mention the side effects, addictions and the challenge get bigger and bigger, Here we did extensive research and we have authority based information to aid with this epidemic.
+We wish for you the reader to find a solution to your sleeping challenge if you have one and if you don't we are very happy for you, we are sure that you either know someone or will run across somebody that will really appreciate the information, so please pass it along and thank you for the support and following our blog.
+We take pride to do the research and love making a difference, thank you from all of us at Isabel's beauty blog.